-We shall start as close as we can come to the "Beginning," the origin of the universe, proceeding through the steps that modern science believes map the path from the beginning to the present to the future.
 We pass through epochs where observation and theory describe events critical to the evolution and future of our world.
-These epochs represent "The BIG questions" which we are now able to place in theoretical perspective, and in many cases, to probe experimentally.
+These epochs represent 'The BIG questions' which we are now able to place in theoretical perspective, and in many cases, measure directly.
 That the consequences of these primordial events are evident today shows how fortunate we are to live in this exciting period of discovery.
-There is so much more to learn, much of which will undoubtedly correct our conventional wisdom, if the future is anything like our past!
+The Office of Science's research program in high energy and nuclear physics is intimately connected with astro-particle physics.
+American Association for the Advancement of Science • Annual Meeting Denver, Colorado • Friday, February 14, 2003 • 6:30 PM - 7:30 PM